 Steps to Run Advertising on Facebook

-Here is the right way to run Facebook advert on your account or page:
+Here is the right way to run a Facebook advert on your account or page:

 - Create an account with Facebook